sunfounder/arduino_starter_kit/docs/source/24_flowing_light.rst

         }
     }

 5. Your complete code is shown below.
-You can now upload this code to the R3 board, and then you'll see the LEDs light up one by one, like a flowing light.
+You can now upload this code to the Arduino Uno R3, and then you'll see the LEDs light up one by one, like a flowing light.

 .. code-block:: Arduino